 John Cooper of ALDOT addressed the group and stressed the strides towards creating the Mobile River Bridge.
 This project will cost around $2 billion.
 The goal of the new bridge is to create a higher bridge in case of storm impacts, as well as, reduce traffic congestion and increase multiple routes between Mobile to Baldwin counties.
 The biggest issue on hand for Alabama citizens is the implication of the toll booth for the new Mobile River Bridge.

 Many southwest Alabamians are concerned about their daily to monthly commute from Mobile to Baldwin County.
 However, ALDOT will be discussing the need for an affordable maximum monthly toll and reassures the citizens that the toll will be a good thing for the state as it will bring in additional revenue to offset finance, operation, and maintenance costs for the bridge.
 Citizens of Alabama will still have the free option to take the Causeway, Bankhead Tunnel, and Cochrane-Africatown Bridge.

-Our 2019 Legislative Agenda highlights six high priority areas, including infrastructure needs in Mobile and Baldwin County.
+Coastal Alabama works to promote six high priority areas, including infrastructure needs in Mobile and Baldwin County.
 We give our full support to the Rebuild Alabama Plan as the critical need for infrastructure developments have been made eminent in our region.